 Relationships And Schoolwork Suffer In Teens And Adolescents

-Teenagers who go through a parent separation or divorce also experience a lot of distress about the situation, even if they seem to be coping okay.
+Teenagers who go through a parent separation or divorce also experience a lot of

 Becoming withdrawn: Some adolescents might become very quiet and withdrawn, shying away from social activity and engaging in family events or day-to-day life.
 Their social relationships with friends and family may start to suffer.